-The depreciation increases as CentrePort increases its capex programme and new capital expenditure GWRL.
+The depreciation increases as both CentrePort and GWRL are their increasing capex programmes.

-The other expenditure increase is driven mainly by CentrePort and relates to the revenue increases, and to a lesser extent by rising cost from GWRL.
+The other expenditure increase is driven mainly by CentrePort and relates to the revenue increases.

 The revaluations relate to CentrePort revaluing their derivatives from previous devaluations as they are used.